 Expected to attract somewhere in the region of 70,000 people, it is completely free to take part in, and will pass by some of the most recognisable of the Square Mile’s many sights, such as Tower Bridge and the Houses of Parliament.

-So whether you are Bradley Wiggins wearing a wig, a child who needs a specially-made cycle (see here for more disability aids for children) or someone who’s never even seen a bicycle, saddle up and come down for the FreeCycle – fun is guaranteed!
+So whether you are Bradley Wiggins wearing a wig, a child who needs a specially-made cycle or someone who’s never even seen a bicycle, saddle up and come down for the FreeCycle – fun is guaranteed!

 The Prudential RideLondon Grand Prix